This quiz can tell you how good your memory is

 D) Encoding, storage, and retrieval

-E) Decoding, compiling
+E) Decoding, compiling and retrieval

 6. The brain consists of approximately how many neurons?